C3B2W23/TactilityApps/Apps/Meshola/docs/USER_GUIDE.md

 ## Introduction

-### What is Meshola?
+### What is Meshola Messenger?

-Meshola is a mesh networking chat application for the LilyGo T-Deck.
+Meshola Messenger is a mesh networking chat application for the LilyGo T-Deck.
 It allows you to send and receive messages over LoRa radio without needing cell towers, internet, or any infrastructure.

 ### What is Mesh Networking?